capz/3DShomebrew/README.md

 Click the button under the three sections, called 'Environment Variables...'.<br>
 Then 'Edit...' the PATH variable and make sure that the path to the folder where you've installed Python to is in there.<br>
 For example: ````'...;C:\Python27;...'````.

-If you are getting the "python: command not found" error, the make sure you've added python to your PATH.
-You can verify this by right-clicking 'This PC' in the windows explorer sidebar, clicking 'Properties'.
-Then click 'Advanced system settings' on the left in the window that shows up.
-Click the button under the three sections, called 'Environment Variables...'.
-Then 'Edit...' the PATH variable and make sure that the path to the folder where you've installed Python to is in there.
-For me that's 'C:\Python27'.
-Here is what my PATH looks like:
-C:\Program Files (x86)\CMake\bin;C:\Python27;C:\MinGW\bin

 ###New project